2017 Havasu Falls Camping Guide

 The campground is also hammock heaven, with tons of trees to swing from.
 I slept in my ENO Hammock for the first time ever on this trip, and I believe there are many more hammock nights in my near future.

-••• What Gear to Bring to Havasu Falls •••
+••• What Gear to Bring on your Havasu Falls Camping Trip •••

 Beyond the standard backpacking gear, there are a few additional pieces of gear I would recommend packing for Havasu Falls: